Reagan Campbell-Gillard: 2025

 On 16 January, the Gold Coast outfit confirmed that Campbell-Gillard had injured his shoulder during pre-season training and would miss a month, the team confirmed he would be ready for Gold Coast's first game of the season in round 2.
 Campbell-Gillard made his club debut for the Gold Coast in round 2 of the 2025 NRL season against Canterbury at Belmore Sports Ground which ended in a 40-24 loss.

 Campbell-Gillard played 24 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.

 On 19 September, it was reported that wife of Campbell-Gillard took a parting shot at the Gold Coast club by advertising the player's training gear on Facebook marketplace with a picture of the items being shown out on the front lawn.
 The caption attached to the picture read “Any Gold Coast Titans supporters want a travel bag filled with 2025 training gear".

 On 7 October the Gold Coast outfit announced that Campbell-Gillard was released from his contract and would depart the club for the London Broncos.

+2026

+In January 2026 Wally Lewis presided over a ceremony in which Campbell-Gillard was named as captain of the London Broncos for the 2026 RFL Championship season, taking over from long-term captain Will Lovell.

+In round 1 he scored a try on his debut for London in the win over the Widnes Vikings.

+On 31 August, Campbell-Gillard played in London's 32-10 victory over Widnes in the 1895 Cup final.